mrhadden/qsd-qmqft/README.md

 ## Repository Activity

-> 📌 **Note:** This repository was never promoted, indexed, or shared beyond its use in the submission process.
-> As of [today’s date], it has received **over 54 independent clone events**.
-> This activity is unusual and suggests the work may have been circulated informally or received private interest prior to formal peer review.

 All terminology, structure, and core contributions—including the CI/CB/QEO model, phase-bound collapse, and time-relative reconstruction framework—were introduced here and in the accompanying QSD body of work.
 Continued cloning of this repo without citation does not constitute authorship or interpretation continuity.

 ## Figures and Diagrams